frame-lang/frame-docs/getting_started/index.rst

 Identifiers in the `-interface-` block generate public methods for the system.
 So now an external client of the system can interact with it and make it do something.

-When `turnOn` and `turnOff` methods are called, Frame generates an event with the same name as the method and sends it into the machine which, in turn, will respond if it is in a state that handles that event type.
+When `turnOn` and `turnOff` interface methods are called, Frame generates an event with the same name as the method and sends it into the machine which, in turn, will respond if it is in a state that handles that event type.
 If the current state does not handle the event it will simply be ignored.

 Enter and Exit Events
 ^^^^^^^

-Even though our system now switches between states, those states don't *really* do anything.
-For this simple demo we will simply log that we have entered and exited our **$Off** and **$On** states.
+Lets add more capability to our lamp.
+For this simple demo we will just log that we have entered and exited the **$Off** and **$On** states.

 To do so we will utilize special events that Frame generates when a system transitions from one state to another.

 .. code-block::
-    :caption: State Enter and Exit events
+    :caption: State Enter and Exit Events

     $Off
         ...